ivanrj7j/Pi/README.md

 ## About Project
 This is a collection of projects that anyone can contribute to, here you can submit any way of approximating Pi.

+The goal of this repository is not to find the value of pi to 100 billion digits(it would be great if someone did that tho).
+I am aiming for the community to come together and learn together and share creative ways for approximating pi

 ## How to contribute?
 To contribute to the project,